alhusseingamal/OS-Scheduler/README.md

 5. ### Shortest Remaining Time Next (SRTN)
 6. ### Round Robin (RR)

+## Implementation Notes
+1. Three scheduling algorithms are implemented: HPF, SRTN, and RR.
+2. For HPF, it is either preemptive or non-preemptive depending on a simple boolean condition.
+3. FCFS is realized by using Non-preemptive HPF and setting the priority criteria to the arrival time.
+4. SJF is a non-preemptive version of SRTN

 ## Memory Managment
 Memory is managed using the Buddy Allocation Memory Allocation Method, implemented using a binary tree.

+### Important Notes regarding Memory
+1. The memory unit is an emulation for what would happen in a real system.
+2. The total memory size is assumed to be 1024 bytes.
+You can modify this in the memory variables section in the memory files.
+3. Since the size of meta data is usually much smaller than the size of the actual process, meta data was ignored here.
+It can be accounted for easily though.

 ## System Description